Subletting Switzerland: How a fair shared room price is calculated

 - Is it clear how the gross rent is composed?

-- Is there a supplementary sheet or an explanation on request?
+- Is there an openly communicated cost calculation or an explanation on request?

 - Are base rent, utilities, furnishing and services listed separately?